38 Types of Spiders in Maryland

 The woodlouse spider ( Dysdera crocata ) is a species in the family Dysderidae, which also includes members such as the American woodlouse spider (Dysdera Americana).

-These types of spiders in Maryland have six eyes arranged in three pairs and can be either brownish-red or metallic green in color.
+These types of spiders in Maryland have six eyes arranged in three pairs and can be either brownish-red or metallic green.

 Woodlouse spiders are believed to prey primarily on slugs and snails; they use silk to cover their prey before sucking out its body fluids from the front end.